 In some emergency situations, evacuating the building/facility is not desired, and lockdown/shelter-in-place procedures are the best courses of action.
 A lockdown would typically be called for when some criminal element is threatening the campus, such as an active shooter, hostile intruder, or fugitive from justice.
-Shelter-in-place procedures would typically be called when some environmental element is threatening the campus, such as an airborne chemical plume or weather related event (like a tornado or ice storm).
+Shelter-in-place procedures would typically be called when some environmental element is threatening the campus, such as an airborne chemical plume or weather-related event (like a tornado or ice storm).
 Despite these technical differences, the actions that personnel should take essentially remain the same.
 Once a lockdown or shelter-in-place command has been ordered, take the following actions:

-storm).
-Despite these technical differences, the actions that personnel should take essentially remain the same.
-Once a lockdown or shelter-in-place command has been ordered, take the following actions: ☐ Stay inside the building you are in, even if you do not normally work or reside in that building. $\Box$ If you are in an outdoor location, proceed to the nearest building or other source of shelter. ☐ Close and lock exterior and interior doors to the greatest extent possible to maximize security.
-Also, close windows, blinds and drapes, and stay away from any objects that could fall or otherwise become projectiles. ☐ Terminate any on-going teaching activities (instruction, lab experiments, studio work, etc.), and turn off all local ventilation, fans, fume hoods, window air conditioners, etc. ☐ Be prepared to go to more secure locations, as directed by University personnel, and do not leave the building or secured area until and unless told to do so.
+the same.
+Once a lockdown or shelter-in-place command has been ordered, take the following actions: $\square$ Stay inside the building you are in, even if you do not normally work or reside in that building. $\square$ If you are in an outdoor location, proceed to the nearest building or other source of shelter. ☐ Close and lock exterior and interior doors to the greatest extent possible to maximize security.
+Also, close windows, blinds and drapes, and stay away from any objects that could fall or otherwise become projectiles. $\Box$ Terminate any on-going teaching activities (instruction, lab experiments, studio work, etc.), and turn off all local ventilation, fans, fume hoods, window air conditioners, etc. ☐ Be prepared to go to more secure locations, as directed by University personnel, and do not leave the building or secured area until and unless told to do so.